 Bunds are enclosures around tanks or drums that provide emergency containment in the event of failure.
 A well designed bund will stop hazardous materials leaking to ground or surface water.
-Regulators, such as the EPA and the Northern Ireland Environmental Agency, require that bunds be tested after construction and then at at regular intervals to ensure that they are fit for purpose.
+Regulators, require that bunds be tested after construction and then at at regular intervals to ensure that they are fit for purpose.
 Environmental Efficiency can undertake the testing of all types of bunds using a range of approved protocols including BS8007 and CIRIA163.

 The most common type of bund consists of a concrete wall and base surrounding one or more tanks.
 To ensure fitness for purpose there are rules for the capacity of bunds and their construction.

 It should be realised that not all hazardous materials require bunding.
-Whether to bund or not to bund can be determined by a risk assessment using the Source-Pathway-Receptor model.
-However, a simplified risk assessment can be carried out using the Water Hazard Class of the substance and the volume of the substance.
+Whether to bund or not to bund can be determined by a risk assessment using the Water Hazard Class and volume of the substance.
 Environmental Efficiency can carry out such risk assessments.